 And if you’re an accredited investor and want to have long-term passive exposure to single-family real estate, then Rooftstock One is a feature worth considering.

 You don't have to be a real estate expert or business insider to know that any direct ownership purchase comes with a large down payment.
 There's nothing that Roofstock can do about this – it partners with some top financial institutions as lenders, but the financing terms will always require you to provide 20-30% as a down payment.

-For this reason, Roofstock isn't accessible until you've saved a certain amount.
+For this reason, Roofstock isn't viable for investing in real estate with little money.
 However, you can still sign up and track properties.
 You can build investment goals and start saving while tracking properties you're interested in.

 Roofstock: the Verdict

 For buyers and sellers looking to limit their real estate transaction fees, Roofstock is worth considering.
 It uses technology to simplify the buying process and pre-vetts properties, making it easy for investors to find quality real estate to invest in.